AD-SDL/pf400_module_ros/README.md

 This is a sub class of the PF400 class, which includes more specific functions that will be utilized only in Rapid Prototyping Lab.

 - This class is designed to send commands to the PF400 robot that is located in Rapid Prototyping Lab.
-- The functions are only valid for this specific lab setup
+- The functions are only valid for this specific lab setup.

 ### Current features